 Field Group Туре

-Device ID Device Field
+Device ID Device

-Unique dev vice ident ifier cod le
+Unique device identifier code

 Device IP addresses Device Field

-List of IP a device ddresses for the
+List of IP addresses for the device

 Device name Device Field

-DeviceFieldIndicates the name of the device:• For Windows: NetBios Name• For Mac OS: computer name nd
+Indicates the device: ne name of th ie

+For Windows: NetBios Name For Mac OS: computer name used on the network For Mobile: composed by mailbox name and device friendly name

 Device SID Device Field

 Windows security identifier of the device

 Duration Properties Field

-Indicates the time between the user logging on and the desktop being shown.
+Indicates the time between the user logging on and the desktop being shown. the

 Extended duration Properties Field

-Indicates the time between the user logging on and the device being ready to use.
-Desktops and laptops are considered fully functional once the CPU usage drops below 15% and the disk usage drops below 80%, and servers once the CPU usage of all processes belonging to the corresponding user drops below 15%.
+Indicates the user loggind device beind Desktops a considered once the C g on and g ready and laptop fully fund the to us se. re the

+usage drops below 15° and the disk usage drops below 80%, and served once the CPU usage of all processes belonging to the corresponding user drops below 15%

 ID Properties Field

-User logon code event ide entif ier
+User logon code event id entif ier ī

 Time Properties Field

-Time of use er logon
+Time of use Time of user logon

 User ID User Field

-Unique use er identifie er co ode
+Unique user identifier code

 User name User Field

 Name of us ser

 User SID User Field

-Indicates th security ide - e use ər.
+Indicates the security ide use er.

 • For Mac 0S: the value is 'S-0-0' if the user is not in Active Directory